zoroqi/srid.ca/b3ee5ec0.md

   - Twitter is unsuited for <1f881332?cf>.
 - Mute people who tweet with a negative vibe[^vibe].
   - This is especially the case with the "woke" crowd.
+- Above all, use it for interacting with people, encouraging a felicitous, innocuous and learning ambiance.

 [^vibe]: Appearing negative (eg: when criticizing something) is not the same thing as emanating a negative **vibe**.
 Cf. <2015101?cf>.